carvil/coke/README.md

 ## Installation

-There is a `bootstrap` script which will check for dependencies and guide you through the installation process.
+There is a `bootstrap` script in the scripts directory, which will check for dependencies and guide you through the installation process.
+You can run it with:

+    ./script/bootstrap

 If you choose not to run it (or it doesn't work as expected), you will find the detailed instructions below.

 This application uses `mongodb` (v2.2.2) as a data store, so you should install it before continuing.